Monday, July 25, 2022

 Mural of Moulton

-Stopped to take a picture of the mural, not quite finished, about the history of Moulton.
+I stopped to take a picture of the mural about the history of Moulton, which was not quite finished.

-My last stop was at The Hot Spot, where we listened to the history of the Hot Spot and the history of Byer Road.
+My last stop was at The Hot Spot, where we listened to the history of the Hot Spot and Byer Road.

 Byler Road

 Pioneer Alabama's settled path to new lands, agriculture, transport, and commerce began in Northwest Alabama.
-The 140-mile corridor was designed on Dec 19, 1819, by the state legislators.
+The 140-mile corridor was designed by the state legislators on December 19, 1819.
 This was Alabama's first state legislative action.
-It started at the junction of Shoals Creek and Jackson Military Road, 10 miles northeast of Florence, AL. It ended at Warrior River Falls at the state capital crossing in Tuscaloosa, Al.
+It started at the junction of Shoals Creek and Jackson Military Road, 10 miles northeast of Florence, AL, and ended at Warrior River Falls at the state capital crossing in Tuscaloosa, AL.

 Saturday, February 5, 2022